ABOUT US

 Wood for energy can come from a number of sources, such as:

-5. timber stand improvement activities
+- wood from timber stand improvement activities (i.e. thinnings)

 Wood fired systems are currently a viable alternative when installed in schools, offices, prisons or greenhouses.
-Such projects save substantial money on fuel, when compared to the price of fossil fuel.
+Such projects can save substantial money on fuel, when compared to the price of fossil fuel.
 Combined heat and power systems generate electricity to offset power costs and can power air conditioning systems during the summer.

 Energy from Biomass

 As a locally produced fuel, wood chips are more economical to burn than fossil fuels.
 Biomass heating systems also avoid price volatility associated with natural gas and oil.
 Modern wood burning systems require less than 30 minutes of maintenance per day.
 Locally generated wood can be used near the source, thus minimizing the cost of labor for transport.
-Collectively, wood fired systems can become part of the support structure for local economies through jobs and energy savings.
+Collectively, wood fired systems can become part of the support structure for local economies through job creation and energy cost savings.

 Operation